geadkee/geadkee/README.md

 - 👋 Hi, I’m @geadkee
-- 👀 I’m interested in ...
+- 👀 I’m a 2nd yr degree student of CS specified in Data Analytics.
-- 🌱 I’m currently learning React.js
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me at gangeadkee@gmail.com

 <!---
 geadkee/geadkee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.